Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Mitigating the trapping sets of QLDPC codes using qubit separation

-For QLDPC codes, there exist two classes of harmful TS configurations: Classical-type trapping sets (CTS) and Quantum trapping sets (QTS).
-The definitions of CTS and QTS are briefly covered in \ref{def:classical trapping set} and \ref{def:quantum trapping sets}, which we adopt from \cite{raveendran2021trapping}. \begin{definition}[Classical-type Trapping sets] A classical-type trapping set is a set of qubits that either do not converge or are adjacent to unsatisfied stabilizer checks after a predetermined number of iterations of a syndrome-based iterative decoder. \end{definition} For example in Fig. \ref{fig:3_3-cts}, we show a $(3,3)$ CTS obtained from the $\mathbf{H}_Z$ of the $[[882,24]]$ GHP code discussed in \eqref{eq:882-24-ghp}.
-As can be seen from the qubit and check node indexing, the CTS is formed only due to the contributions of a particular circulant matrix of the form $b^T I_n$.
-This type of CTS formation is also discussed in \cite{chytas2024collective}.
-The \textit{min-sum} iterative decoder in \ref{sec:iterative-decoding} fails to converge in this scenario due to the symmetric message passing rules.
-For example, for a received syndrome $\mathrm{supp}(\mathrm{s}) = \{c_0,c_1,c_2,c_6,c_7,c_{12}\}$, indicating the violated stabilizer checks, the \textit{min-sum} BP based decoder oscillates between an all-zero error pattern and an error pattern of $\text{supp}(e) = \{v_0, v_1, v_6\}$, as shown in Fig \ref{fig:oscillatory-3-3-cts}.
+For QLDPC codes, there exist two classes of harmful TS configurations: Classical-type trapping sets (CTS) and Quantum trapping sets (QTS) \cite{raveendran2021trapping}. \begin{definition}[Classical-type Trapping sets] A classical-type trapping set is a set of qubits that either do not converge or are adjacent to unsatisfied stabilizer checks after a predetermined number of iterations of a syndrome-based iterative decoder. \end{definition} For example in Fig. \ref{fig:3_3-cts}, we show a $(3,3)$ CTS obtained from $\mathbf{H}_Z$ of the $[[882,24]]$ GHP code.